Dr. Drew Pinsky Says Kim Kardashian Committed Domestic Violence Against Kris Humphries

 Full disclosure.
-I am not a fan of Kim Kardashian or any of the other Kardashians.
-I have never watched an episode of Keeping Up with the Kardashians.
-I will never watch an episode of Keeping Up with the Kardashians or any spin-offs in the Kardashian “oeuvre.”
+I’m not a fan of Kim Kardashian or any of the other Kardashians.
+I’ve never watched an episode of Keeping Up with the Kardashians.
+I will never watch an episode of Keeping Up with the Kardashians or any spin-offs in the Kardashian oeuvre.

-I have zero interest in celubutantes who ride on their rich father’s and/or family’s coattails and become “famous for being famous.”
-They’re much ado about nothing if you ask me.
+I have zero interest in celubutantes who ride on their rich father’s and/or family’s coattails and become famous for being famous.
+They’re much ado about nothing.
+Their TV shows are what I refer to as porno for the personality disordered.

-Kim Kardashian and her ilk call to mind what Katharine Hepburn said about Sharon Stone when she shot to fame after Basic Instinct became a hit:
+Kim Kardashian and her reality TV peers call to mind what Katharine Hepburn once said about Sharon Stone after Basic Instinct became a hit:

 It’s a new low for actresses when you have to wonder what’s between her ears instead of her legs.